Juan Guaidó: Dialogue with Maduro

-In February 2020, the coordinator of the Lima Group, Hugo de Zela, announced that three of its member countries – Argentina, Canada and Peru – were attempting to negotiate with the Cuban government to find a solution to the crisis.
-Although no details of the negotiation were leaked, it was confirmed by officials in Buenos Aires.
+In February 2020, the coordinator of the Lima Group, Hugo de Zela, announced that Argentina, Canada and Peru were attempting to negotiate with the Cuban government to find a solution to the crisis.

 In late March 2020, the United States relaxed its position and proposed a transitional government that would exclude both Maduro and Guaidó from the presidency.
 Secretary of State Mike Pompeo said that sanctions did not apply to humanitarian aid during the coronavirus pandemic health emergency and that the United States would lift all sanctions if Maduro agreed to organize elections that did not include himself in a period of six to twelve months.
-The deal would enforce a power-sharing scenario between the different government factions, and the US would remove all sanctions should it be agreed to.
+The deal would enforce a power-sharing scenario between the different government factions.
 Elections would have to be held within the year, and all foreign militaries would have to leave the country.
-The US were still seeking Maduro's arrest at the time of the announcement.
+The US was still seeking Maduro's arrest at the time of the announcement.
 Other aspects of the US deal would include releasing all political prisoners and setting up a five-person council to lead the country; two members each chosen by Maduro and Guaidó would sit on the council, with the last member selected by the four.
 The EU also agreed to remove sanctions if the deal went ahead.

 Guaidó accepted the proposal, while Venezuela's foreign minister, Jorge Arreaza, rejected it and declared that only parliamentary elections would take place that year.

-Reuters reported that during the COVID-19 pandemic, allies of both Nicolás Maduro and Juan Guaidó had secretly begun exploratory talks, according to sources on both sides.
-Guaidó and U.S. Special Representative for Venezuela Elliott Abrams have denied that negotiations have taken place.
+Reuters reported that during the COVID-19 pandemic, allies of both Maduro and Guaidó had secretly begun exploratory talks, according to sources on both sides.
+Guaidó and U.S. Special Representative for Venezuela Elliott Abrams denied that negotiations had taken place.

 After the announcement of regional elections in 2021, Guaidó announced a "national salvation agreement" and proposed the negotiation with Maduro with a schedule for free and fair elections, with international support and observers, in exchange for lifting international sanctions.

-On 5 August 2021, Mexican President Andrés Manuel López Obrador announced that Mexico would host negotiations talks between Maduro and the opposition, including Guaidó, who stated that he will push for guarantees for what he called free and fair elections.
+On 5 August 2021, Mexican President Andrés Manuel López Obrador announced that Mexico would host negotiations talks between Maduro and the opposition, including Guaidó, who stated that he would push for guarantees for what he called free and fair elections.